Endabelyu/central/README.md

 base route : /api/trpc
 ```

-- / - This route is the home page of the application.
-- /:slug - This route is for displaying the details of a specific product.
+- getAll - This route for getting all products.
-- /register - This route is used to register a new account.
+- getBySlug - This route for getting a product by slug.
-- /login - This route is used to login to an existing account.

 # Tech Stack and Dependencies